Former Vanderbilt nurse RaDonda Vaught sentenced to 3 years probation

 “I have lost far more than my nursing license and career.
 I will never be the same person.
 When Mrs. Murphey died, part of me died with her,” said Vaught.

-Vaught concluded her statement with asking the judge for leniency in her sentencing.
+Vaught concluded her statement by asking the judge for leniency in her sentencing.
 She can never be employed in the medical field again.